-The CMMC v1.02 was released in February 2020.
-The gist of the program is that an organization can get certified at one of five levels—from Level 1, Basic Cyber Hygiene, to Level 5, Advanced/Progressive.
-Each of the five levels has an increasing number of practices and processes that an organization must implement to be considered in compliance with that level.
+CMMC 2.0 was released in November 2021.
+The gist of the program is that an organization can get certified at one of three levels—from Level 1, Foundational, to Level 3, Expert.
+Each of the three levels has an increasing number of practices and processes that an organization must implement to be considered in compliance with that level.

 How Does My Organization Get CMMC 2.0 Certified?

 The changes reflected in CMMC 2.0 will be implemented through the rule-making process.
 Companies will be required to comply once the forthcoming rules go into effect.
 While these rule-making efforts are ongoing, DoD intends to suspend the current CMMC 1.0 piloting efforts and will not approve inclusion of a CMMC 1.0 requirement in any DoD solicitation.
 The final certification process and details will be released in the near future.